drakontia/redmine_charts/README.markdown

 ## Changelog

+### 0.2.2
+- exchange from directory to plugin on open flash chart

 ### 0.2.1
-- copatible with Redmine 2.1.x (alminium)
+- compatible with Redmine 2.1.x (alminium)

 ### 0.2.0
 - compatible with Redmine 2.0.x